‘God Almighty first planted a garden. And indeed, it is the purest of human pleasures.’ – Francis Bacon 1909-1992

 Our gardener Catherine Tidnam comments:

 ‘I love the fact that the Southwood Garden is used by different people, for different things – lunch breaks, business meetings, events or just a moment’s peace and quiet.
 My interest in horticulture is simple – how can you use it to lift people’s spirits, create a sense of place and give visitors the opportunity to engage in the natural world in the heart of the city.
-The garden is filled with shade and drought tolerant plants, chosen to bring interest throughout the seasons.’
+The garden is filled with shade and drought tolerant plants, which express this woodland-edge environment.’

 St James’s garden flies the flag for good quality green space